Punta Hermosa and Punta Negra:

 Fun and Waves 45 Minutes from Lima

 🏄 1.
-Punta Hermosa and Punta Negra: beaches, surfing and coastal atmosphere
+Presentation of Punta Hermosa and Punta Negra

-Punta Hermosa and Punta Negra are two seaside resorts located south of Lima, separated by just a few kilometers.
+Punta Hermosa and Punta Negra are two seaside resorts located south of Lima, separated by only a few kilometers.
 Both districts are recognized for their surfing tradition and for being the closest beach destinations to the capital.
-Their atmosphere combines youthful energy with family-friendly spaces, and they offer a wide gastronomic variety of marine specialties.
+Their atmosphere combines youthful energy with family-friendly spaces, and they offer a wide range of seafood gastronomy.

 📍 Location and distance from Lima

-• Punta Hermosa: is located at kilometer 43 of the South Pan-American Highway, about 45 km from Lima.
-The car trip lasts between 45 minutes and one hour.
+• Punta Hermosa: located at kilometer 43 of the South Pan-American Highway, about 45 km from Lima.
+The drive takes between 45 minutes and an hour.

-• Punta Negra: is at kilometer 50, about 50 km from the capital, approximately one hour by road.
+• Punta Negra: at kilometer 50, about 50 km from the capital, approximately an hour by road.

-• Proximity between the two: only 7 km separate the two districts, allowing you to easily visit both in the same day.
+• Proximity between the two: only 7 km separate the two districts, making it easy to visit both in the same day.

 ⛰️ Altitude and climate

-Both towns are at sea level (0 m).
+Both localities are at sea level (0 m).
 They have a coastal desert climate.
-During summer (December to March), temperatures reach between 22 °C and 28 °C, with sunny days and constant sea breeze.
-In winter (June to September), the sky is often overcast and temperatures drop to 14 – 17 °C. The best wave season for surfing runs from December to March.
+During summer (December to March), temperatures reach between 22°C and 28°C, with sunny days and a constant sea breeze.
+In winter (June to September), the sky is often overcast and temperatures drop to 14–17°C. The best wave season for surfing runs from December to March.

 🌊 Why visit Punta Hermosa and Punta Negra?

 Punta Hermosa is considered one of Peru's main surfing destinations; its waves have hosted national and international championships.
-It offers beaches with different characteristics: some with strong waves for the more experienced, others more sheltered, ideal for families.
-Punta Negra, on the other hand, retains a more traditional character, with coves of calm waters like La Pocita, perfect for children, and the Punta Rocas area, which houses a modern high-performance center for surfers.
-Both districts have a varied range of restaurants and accommodations facing the sea.
+It offers beaches with varied characteristics: some with strong waves for the more experienced, others more sheltered, ideal for families.
+Punta Negra, meanwhile, retains a more traditional character, with coves of calm waters like La Pocita, perfect for children, and the Punta Rocas area, where a modern high-performance surfing center is located.
+Both districts have a varied offering of restaurants and waterfront accommodations.

 🚗 2.
 How to get to Punta Hermosa and Punta Negra from Lima?